ManandharSudip4/Spring-Security-JPA/README.md

    - If the authentication fails, the user is denied access and may be redirected to an error page or the login page again.

+## JWT Configuration
+   So, i configured jwt for /authenticate end point
+   - whenever we send post request on /authenticate with username and password in body, we get response with JWT token.